NachoAG76/edaviz/docs/api.md

 # Before you read the docs

 We implemented edaviz in a way so that it is as user-friendly as possible.
 The best way to learn the api is to call `eda.overview(df)` and click through the tabs.
 For each module, we display the code that produced the output.
-Simply copy-paste the code into another Jupyter cell if you want to lay around with the function.
+Simply copy-paste the code into another Jupyter cell if you want to play around with the functions.

 ## edaviz.overview(df, target=None)